maxamillion32/kukua/README.md

     <link href='https://api.mapbox.com/mapbox-gl-js/v0.25.0/mapbox-gl.css' rel='stylesheet' />

- Create declarations.d.tsin myAppTs/src and add this line to the file
+ Create declarations.d.ts in myAppTs/src and add this line to the file

-    declare module 'theLibraryName';
+    declare module 'mapbox-gl';

 or install Typescript definition from